CS-SI/pytest-executable/doc/how-to-use.rst

     contains the log messages from the |exe| execution

 runner.sh
-    executing this script directly from a console shall produce the same results as when it is executed by |ptx|.
+    a copy of the |runner| defined with :option:`--exe-runner`, eventually modified by |ptx| for replacing the placeholders.
+Executing this script directly from a console shall produce the same results as when it is executed by |ptx|.
 This script is intended to be as much as possible independent of the execution context such that it can be executed independently of |ptx| in a reproductible way, i.e. it is self contained and does not depend on the shell context.

 runner.sh.stderr
     contains the error messages from the |runner| execution